archatomic/pixie/README.md

 - `make install`
     - Installs node modules for the root (build) project, along with the client (web) and electron (desktop).
 - `make web`
-    - Runs pixie as a live-reloading web app on `localhost:1234`
+    - Runs pixie as a live-reloading web app on `localhost:1234`.
 - `make dekstop`
-    - Runs pixie as a live-reloading native app
+    - Runs pixie as a live-reloading native app.
 - `make android`
     - Runs pixie in the Android emulator.
 - `make android.device`